 (As this Saga enters and after your draw step, add a lore counter.
 Sacrifice after III.)

-, — Put the top two cards of your library into your graveyard, then you may return a creature card from your graveyard to your hand.
+, — Mill two cards, then you may return a creature card from your graveyard to your hand.

 — Return all land cards from your graveyard to the battlefield, then shuffle your graveyard into your library.

 The Mending of Dominaria occurrence in decks from the last year